 STATE RELIEF BILLS

 Gov. Gordon signed a bill on May 20 that created three grant programs to distribute $325 million of Wyoming's $1.25 billion allocation from the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act to Wyoming businesses who have experienced hardship related to the coronavirus pandemic.
 The Wyoming Business Council (WBC) is spearheading the creation of the Wyoming business relief programs.
 On May 29th they announced that the WBC board adopted the emergency rules the first of three program.
 Unfortunately, nonprofits were excluded from this first program.
-We don't know if nonprofits will be included in the other two programs that will be rolled out in July.
-We will continue to advocate for the charitable nonprofit sector inclusion in business relief funds.
+We are currently working with the Wyoming Business Council and the Governor's Office on including nonprofits in programs 2 and 3.
+Those programs are expected to be rolled out sometime in July.

 FEDERAL RELIEF BILLS

 Coronavirus Aid, Relief, and Economic Security Act (CARES Act)

 On March 27, the House unanimously passed and President signed into law the Coronavirus Aid, Relief, and Economic Security (CARES) Act, a $2 trillion economic stimulus law intended to provide immediate relief for individuals, nonprofits, businesses, and state and local governments.
 Key provisions of sector-wide interest to charitable nonprofit organizations include the following: